awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 1. The product of the instance is determined by SSM Agent\.
 This attribute corresponds to the value of the Product key attribute in the patch baseline's [PatchFilter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchFilter.html) data type\.

-1. Packages are selected for the update according to the following guidelines:
+1. Packages are selected for the update according to the following guidelines\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-how-it-works-linux-rules.html)

 For information about patch compliance status values, see [Understanding patch compliance state values](about-patch-compliance-states.md)\.